sarahslogoski/arduinomorsephone/README.md

 Finally the Arduin-o-phone Sketch: https://github.com/adafruit/Arduin_o_phone

+If the Arduin-o-phone Sketch works, download the files for morse code in this github.

+arduin_o_phone.ino
+makeText.ino
+morseText.ino
+printaj.ino

 USAGE

+The original Arduin_o_phone code is uploaded to the github and my files are uploaded as well.
+Currently the morse code files are being worked on, some of the additions I have are a main menu screen that allows the user to go to the calling portion of the program and back to the main menu, and then a text menu that will allow the user to enter a phone number and then continue to the next screen where they can enter morse code which will be translated and sent as an SMS.
+Because of testing and debugging, the code currently is set to open the text screen when uploaded to test and figure out entering morse code.

-Once the code is uploaded to the Arduino, the screen should display a number pad and three buttons at the top saying "CALL" "CLR" "END".
+Once the original Arduin_o_phone code is uploaded to the Arduino, the screen should display a number pad and three buttons at the top saying "CALL" "CLR" "END".
 By typing in a phone number and pressing call you will be able to make a phone call, given that the speaker and microphone are installed or a pair of headphones are in.

 The battery switch on the FONA shield will allow the phone to become portable.

-Currently working on a code to implement more functionality to the phone, specifically to include Morse Code functions with the touch screen.

 CREDITS

-This is all work by user ladyada, the URL is https://github.com/adafruit/Arduin_o_phone
+The original Arduin-o-phone sketch is all work by user ladyada, the URL is https://github.com/adafruit/Arduin_o_phone